University campus in Michigan

 • Federal Pell Grant: Up to $7,395/year (2024-25) for students with significant financial need

-• Business school scholarships: AACSB-accredited business schools offer departmental scholarships—apply early with priority deadlines in November-December
+• Business school scholarships: AACSB-accredited business schools offer departmental scholarships, apply early with priority deadlines in November-December

 • IS industry scholarships: Microsoft, Oracle, SAP, and enterprise software companies sponsor scholarships for IS students

 • Employer tuition assistance: Major Michigan employers (GM, Ford, BCBSM, Rocket Companies) offer tuition reimbursement for employees pursuing IS degrees Apply early.
 Complete FAFSA when it opens (October 1) to maximize aid.
 Michigan Achievement Scholarship requires FAFSA completion by December 31 priority deadline.
-Business schools often have separate scholarship applications—check with your target university's College of Business or College of Computing financial aid office.
+Business schools often have separate scholarship applications, check with your target university's College of Business or College of Computing financial aid office.

-Calculate Your Information Systems Degree ROI in Michigan
+Information Systems Degree ROI Calculator, Michigan

 Information Systems Degree ROI Calculator